TalkingData/vue-rx/README.md

 [RxJS v6](https://github.com/ReactiveX/rxjs) integration for Vue.js.

 > **BREAKING CHANGES from 5.0**
-> - vue-rx v6 now only works with RxJS v6 by default.
+> - vue-rxloop now only works with RxJS v6 by default.
 If you want to keep using RxJS v5 style code, install `rxjs-compat`.

 ### Installation